2014–15 Belarusian Cup

-2014–15 Belarusian Cup was the twenty fourth season of the Belarusian annual cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
+The 2014–15 Belarusian Cup was the 24th season of the Belarusian annual cup competition.
+Contrary to the league season, it has been conducted in a fall-spring rhythm.
 The first games were played on 22 May 2014.
 Winners of the Cup were to qualify for the second qualifying round of the 2015–16 UEFA Europa League, but since BATE also won the 2014 league season, they went into Champions League instead.

 Participating clubs

 The following teams will take part in the competition:

 Preliminary round

 In the only match of the preliminary round played two teams from the Second League, which were drawn at random.

 First round

 In this round the winners of Preliminary Round were joined by another 19 clubs from the Second League and 4 amateur clubs.
 Zhlobin, as the team with the best record at the moment of the draw, were given a bye to the Second Round.

 The draw was conducted on 8 May 2014.
 The matches were played between 25 and 27 May 2014.